 Learn how to draw a great looking Realistic Elephant Head and Face with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Realistic Elephant Head and Face.
+By following the simple steps, you too can easily draw a perfect Realistic Elephant Head and Face.

 Would you like to learn how to draw a realistic elephant head?
 This easy, step-by-step cartoon elephant drawing tutorial is here to show you how.